zapulam/StockPredictor/README.md

-# Stock Predictor - Authored by Zachary Pulliam
+# 💸 Stock Predictor 💸 - Authored by Zachary Pulliam ☕

-This repo contains Python code and notebooks which can be used to train deep learning models to predict future stock prices.
+This repo contains Python 🐍 code and notebooks which can be used to train deep learning models to predict future stock prices! 📈

 ## Setup